stackrox/collector/sysdig/src/README.md

 License Terms
 ---
+The sysdig userspace programs and supporting code are licensed to you under the [Apache 2.0](./COPYING) open source license.

-Sysdig is licensed to you under the [GPL 2.0](https://github.com/draios/sysdig/blob/dev/COPYING) open source license.
+The sysdig kernel module, which is in the `driver` subdirectory, is licensed to you under both the [MIT](https://github.com/draios/sysdig/blob/dev/driver/MIT.txt) and [GPLv2](https://github.com/draios/sysdig/blob/dev/driver/GPL2.txt) open source licenses.

 Contributor License Agreements
 ---